-The federal government provides \$3.2 million, about 2 percent of our overall budget community and take stewardship of your investment seriously.
-While we cannot raise substantive revenue, what we can do, and have done is:
+• The federal government provides \$2.8 million, about 2 percent of our overall budget

-- The state government provides \$39.76 million, about 28 percent of our overall budget.
-This amount has fallen significantly in the past two years and continues its decline in 2011-12. - Our local governing body, the Board of Supervisors, sets the real estate and personal property tax rates, and thus provides the remaining 70 percent of our operating revenue.
+• The state government provides \$37.46 million, about 27 percent of our overall budget.
+This amount has fallen significantly in the past two years and continues its decline in 2011-12.

+• Our local governing body, the Board of Supervisors, sets the real estate and personal property tax rates, and thus provides the remaining 71 percent of our operating revenue.